Gitrohinihub/Loan_Default-project/README.md

 ---

 🛠 Tools & Technologies Used
-- **Power BI** – Data loading, transformation, modeling, and visualization
+- **Power BI** – Data loading, transformation, modelling, and visualisation
 - **DAX** – Calculated measures for KPIs such as default rates and YOY changes
 - **Power Query** – Data cleaning and transformation